Economic and Political Overview

 Main Sectors of Industry

-Oman has a workforce of 2.25 million out of its 5.27 million population, of whom about 40% are expatriates.
-The share of expatriate workers has declined in recent years as Oman implemented a visa ban to boost hiring of Omani citizens.
+Oman has a workforce of 2.69 million out of its 5 million population, of whom about 43% are expatriates.
+The share of expatriate workers has declined in recent years as Oman implemented a visa ban to boost the hiring of Omani citizens.
 Prior to the discovery of oil fields, Oman was virtually a subsistence economy that was entirely based on agriculture and fisheries.
-Nowadays, the latter contributes only marginally to GDP (2.1%) and employs 4% of the workforce (World Bank, 2023).
-Agricultural production is mainly composed of dates, limes, bananas, and owing to the lack of fertile land the country needs to import from international markets.
+Nowadays, the latter contributes only marginally to GDP (2.3%) and employs 6.1% of the workforce (World Bank, latest data available).
+Agricultural production is mainly composed of dates, limes, and bananas, and owing to the lack of fertile land the country needs to import from international markets.
+In the agricultural season of 2022/2023, wheat production in the Sultanate of Oman saw a remarkable surge of 229%, totalling 7,119 tonnes.
+Additionally, the number of farmers increased by 22%, and the area dedicated to wheat cultivation expanded by 160% year-on-year to 6,359 acres, according to data from the Ministry of Agriculture.
+Moreover, the government has recently implemented various initiatives to support the sector, including the provision of fortified wheat seeds and modern harvesting equipment.

-The industrial sector accounts for 50.6% of GDP and employs 32% of the workforce (World Bank, 2023).
+The industrial sector accounts for 54.3% of GDP and employs 40.2% of the workforce (World Bank).
 Its share has increased considerably in the last two decades (employment in industries was as low as 11% in 2000) as Oman increasingly uses enhanced oil recovery techniques and supports mining and manufacturing.
-The manufacturing sector alone is estimated to contribute to 10% of GDP (World Bank).
-However, the country is heavily dependent on oil and gas resources, which generate between and 68% and 85% of government revenue on average, depending on fluctuations in commodity prices.
+The manufacturing sector alone is estimated to contribute to 9% of GDP (World Bank).
+However, the country is heavily dependent on oil and gas resources, which generate between 70% and 85% of government revenue on average, depending on fluctuations in commodity prices.
+According to the National Centre for Statistics and Information, Oman’s manufacturing sector grew over 10% in H1 2024 year-on-year, with output at fixed prices reaching OMR 1.868 billion, driven largely by oil refining, petrochemicals, and basic chemicals.
+The Public Authority for Special Economic Zones and Free Zones (OPAZ) has launched new industrial cities to expand industrial establishments, attract local investment, and boost the sector’s GDP contribution.
+By the end of 2024, industrial licences in special economic and free zones rose to 183, with industrial cities accounting for 125, or 68% of the total.

-The services sector accounts for 50.5% of GDP and 64% of the workforce (down from 82.4% in 2000).
+The services sector accounts for 46.4% of GDP and 53.7% of the workforce (down from 82.4% in 2000).
 Oil-related activities comprise a significant share of the services sector; however, logistics (maritime transport in particular) and financial activities are growing steadily.
-Tourism is one of the sectors being developed in order for the Sultanate to build a sustainable non-oil future, and the number of tourists has more than doubled in the last decade (3.5 million in 2019, according to the National Centre for Statistics and Information) and just over 400 000 in 2022, recovering from the COVID-19 pandemic.
+Tourism is one of the sectors being developed in order for the Sultanate to build a sustainable non-oil future, and the number of tourists has more than doubled in the last decade (3.5 million in 2019, according to the National Centre for Statistics and Information) and just over 3.5 million in the first eleven months of 2024.
+Banking activity in the region is predominantly controlled by six domestic banks and two Islamic banks.
+Additionally, there are nine foreign banks, although they typically operate only one branch each.
+The sector exhibits moderate concentration, with the largest bank, currently the sole domestically systemically important bank (DSIB), holding approximately 40% of total banking assets, as reported by the IMF.Overall, the banking sector remains robust, with profitability returning to pre-pandemic levels.
+Capital and liquidity buffers are strong, and asset quality remains solid.
+Banks' net foreign assets became positive by the end of 2023, marking the first time since 2014.
+In 2024, wholesale and retail trade grew by 7.1%, while financial services expanded by 3.5% (data NCSI).

 Breakdown of Economic Activity By Sector Agriculture Industry Services